Driving to Orlando

 Florida Driving Laws

-• All other children must wear seat belts
+• Children ages 6 – 17 years old must wear seat belts

 • Unless prohibited by posting, right turns on red are permitted after a brief stop.